10.01 S.J.D. Degree

 2. Program.
 The LL.M. program shall adhere to the following guidelines:

-1. The granting of a degree shall be recommended to the Law School faculty on the completion of the following: approval of the thesis by the principal academic adviser and the Reading Committee and approval of the completed program by the Graduate Programs Committee.
+5. Award of degree.
+The granting of the degree shall be recommended to the Law School Dean on the approval of the satisfactorily completed program by the Graduate Programs Office and the Graduate & International Programs Committee.

 10.03 Law Minors